nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 <div markdown="block" class="alert alert-info">

 **:information_source: Notes:**<br>
-Refer to the "Notes about ingredients" below the [Commands - Ingredients Tracking](#commands-ingredients-tracking) for details on the pre-determined default levels of different types of ingredients.
+Refer to the "Notes about ingredients" [Commands - Ingredients Tracking - Notes about ingredients](#commands-ingredients-tracking-notes-about-ingredients) for details on the pre-determined default levels of different types of ingredients.
 </div>

 Example:

-Let's say you want to find out which ingredients you need to restock.
+Let's say you want to see a list of ingredients that you need to restock.
 You can follow these instructions:

 1. Type ` i-restock` into the _Command Box_.